Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 John knows that another West Virginia town, Point Pleasant, has had success promoting its Mothman monster.
 At various times he’s tried to encourage Braxton County to do likewise.
 The county visitor’s bureau does have a photo-op monster in its office (and it stocks some of John’s replicas).
 But the effort is tepid.
 Braxton County doesn’t really believe in its monster.
 John at least recognizes its ability to draw a crowd.

 “I knew all those kids that saw that monster that night,” said John.
 “I’ve talked to them all separately.
 And they seen something.
 I don’t know what it was.
 But they seen something.”

 Sections: Souvenirs Comments Off on Meet John Doe, The Man Who Makes The Monsters

 - Bear Heaven gift shop/Exxon gas station, which is next to the Shoney's.
 South of Flatwoods, just west of I-79 exit 67, at the entrance to the Flatwoods Factory Outlet Stores.

 - Daily 8 am - 10 pm.
-(Virus outbreak may affect access to attraction.
-Call to verify.)
+(Call to verify) Local health policies may affect hours and access.